 The best place is my website, TomThreadgill.com.
 All my books and links are listed there too.
 I’m also on Facebook, where I occasionally post random stuff.
 Oh, and I send out a monthly email with chances to win free books, so anyone interested can sign up at my website.

 Thank you, Tom, for sharing this book with my blog readers and me.
 I’m eager to read it.

 Readers, here are links to the book.Collision of Lies - Christianbook.com

 Collision of Lies - Amazon Paperback

 Collision of Lies - Audio book

 Leave a comment for a chance to win a free copy of the book.
 You must follow these instructions to be in the drawing.
 Please tell us where you live, at least the state or territory or country if outside

+North America.
 (Comments containing links may be subject

 Void where prohibited; the odds of winning depend on the number of entrants.
 Entering the giveaway is considered a confirmation of eligibility on behalf of the enterer in accord with these rules and any pertaining local/federal/international laws.